ARCCA/intro-mpi/_episodes/04-collective.md

 In `mpi4py` this is achieved with:

 ~~~
-comm.scatter(buffer, root=0)
+recvbuffer = comm.scatter(sendbuffer, root=0)
-buffer = comm.gather(buffer, root=0)
+recvbuffer = comm.gather(sendbuffer, root=0)
 ~~~
 {: .language-python}

-Where buffer is defined on MPI task 0 whilst gather returns a value only on MPI task 0.
+For scatter, sendbuffer is defined on MPI task 0 whilst for gather recvbuffer returns a value only on MPI task 0.

 There are also the uppercase `comm.Scatter` and `comm.Gather` along with non-blocking variants `comm.Iscatter` and `comm.Igather` that has to be provided with datatypes of the data (or using `numpy` arrays).